Home

 Hallelujah Acres Foundation

 These features are extremely important.
 Because we ingest so many pathogens every day, our immune systems would be constantly on alert if these invaders regularly triggered a whole body response.
-And, in fact this may be one of the problems with autoimmune disease- which in turn is why it's important not to take antacids due to what you think is Too Much Stomach Acid.
-Stomach acid is of vital importance in reducing the amount of pathogens in the intestinal tract and assisting the GALT in its important work!
+And, in fact this may be one of the problems with autoimmune disease- which in turn is why it's important to note that the Side Effects of Omeprazole and other prescription antacids is to make the stomach less acidic.
+Of course, most people TAKE them to reduce acid in the stomach, but for most people, what they think is Too Much Stomach Acid is actually too LITTLE stomach acid, and they need to learn strategies to Increase Stomach Acid, not decrease it.

 The GALT is also vital to a concept called oral tolerance.
 Oral tolerance is the method by which our immune systems learns, as infants, which foods we should digest harmlessly and which we should set up whole body immune responses to.
 Although these are complex processes and scientists are not exactly sure how they occur, studies show that good bacteria are essential to both of these GALT functions: